 - Five Gallon Bucket or Shallow Baking Dish

 Tips for Manually Draining Your Washing Machine

-Don’t forget this step.
+- Step One - Shut Off the Power and Water Supply: Don't forget this step.
 It may seem unnecessary, but neglecting this first safety step could put you in danger of electrical shock.
 Turn the power off at the breaker box, and turn off the water supply at the main valve before moving forward with this project.

-Once you’re sure the electricity is not running to your machine, you can lay towels on the floor around the base.
+- Step Two - Lay Your Towels Down: Once you're sure the electricity is not running to your machine, you can lay towels on the floor around the base.
 This will help keep things neat, so you can avoid water damage if spills happen during this process.

-Next, you’ll need to find the drain hose.
+- Step Three - Find the Drain Hose: Next, you'll need to find the drain hose.
 In top-loading machines, they are usually located at the back of the machine.
 Look for a gray hose, as the red and blue ones are for water coming into the machine.
 If you have a front-load machine, there will probably be a single drainpipe filter and drain hose.
 These are often found inside a hidden panel at the bottom front of your machine.
-If you can’t find it quickly, look through your user’s manual to find the information.
+If you can't find it quickly, look through your user's manual to find the information.

-Now, you’ll need to remove the water.
+- Step Four - Drain the Water: Now, you'll need to remove the water.
 If you have a front-loading model, place your shallow baking dish on the floor in front of the drain hose.
 Turn the knob until the water begins to pour out, then turn it off when the container is full.
 Keep doing this until the machine has been emptied.
 For a top-loading machine, place your drain hose into the five-gallon bucket and capture the water.
-When the bucket is full, you’ll need to reconnect the drain hose to the pipe while you dump the water into a nearby sink or bathtub.
+When the bucket is full, you'll need to reconnect the drain hose to the pipe while you dump the water into a nearby sink or bathtub.
 Repeat until the unit is emptied.

 When to Call a Plumber